 Lena Haggren Råsberg, Sports Medicine Physician, pediatric orthopedics, chief physician Astrid Lindgren’s Hospital, Stockholm.
 Head physician Swedish Athletics.

-She has undergone Swedish Athletics Coaching Training for children between 7-10 years + 11-14 years and coach training in medium and long distance running.
-She is a Co-author of the book * Compendium in children’s surgery and child orthopedics *.
+She has undergone the Swedish Athletics’s Child and Youth Coach educational programs and coach training in middle and long distance running.
+Lena is a co-author of the book * Compendium in children’s surgery and child orthopedics *.
 Lena has been involved in Swedish Athletics since 1995.
 Works clinically as a senior physician at Barnortopeden, Astrid Lindgren’s Children’s Hospital in Stockholm.

 Joakim Ekberg, PhD, MSc.
 Public health scientist at Region Östergötland with a special focus on mental health and e-health.
 Process leader for assignments mental health Östergötland and healthcare strategist with specialization in ehealth.
 Sports research interest for psychosocial determinants of injury in individual sports, especially among young people.

 Dejan Mirkovic, is a trained naprapath but has for many years mostly worked as athletics coach where he works with youth and adult athletes at both national and international level.
-He has also been responsible for the coach education at Stockholm Athletics Association, lecturer at SISU and responsible for the sport high school activities at the Swedish Athletics Association.
+He has also been responsible for the coach education at Stockholm Athletics Association, lecturer at SISU (Svensk Idrotts Studie och Utbildningsorganisation) and responsible for the national sport high school activities at the Swedish Athletics Association.
 In addition to the coaching, Dejan also works with Swedish Olympics Committee as the Swedish Athletics Association’s responsible for the “Talang 2022 project”.

-Tommy Eriksson, is a trained naprapath with long professional experience from having worked with four major national teams in Sweden; football, cross-country skiing, tennis and athletics.
+Tommy Eriksson, is a certified naprapath with long professional experience from having worked with four major national teams in Sweden; football, cross-country skiing, tennis and athletics.

 Tommy is a much appreciated lecturer of physiotherapists, coaches, doctors and other professional groups in the field of taping.
 Known under the nickname “Tommy Tape”.
 He is the head therapist for the Swedish Athletics Team.